terra-campaigns/arrival/campaign/locations/gimorkoc.md

 ## Locations

-- The Squirrel and Dragon: A poor dwarven tavern, built around a hewn stone impaled by a sword.
+- **The Squirrel and Dragon**: A poor dwarven tavern, built around a hewn stone impaled by a sword.
-- FFKA control post: A small stone house, close to stables, where a small FFKA office is located.
+- **FFKA control post**: A small stone house, close to stables, where a small FFKA office is located.
 Three FFKA brothers are here (Gilpin, Harman, Imbert)
-- Rurkinar temple **in the desert**
+- **Rurkinar Deovan Temple** in the desert, overlooking the ruined city.
-- Mercian house
+- **Mercian house**

 ![](https://i.imgur.com/5GguJgV.png)